jxcore/jxcore/doc/INSTALLATION.md

 ## Notes:

-* FreeBSD requires bash, and unzip installed in order for the script to work.
+* FreeBSD requires bash, and unzip installed
 * If you have `permission denied` message, make sure the user has root access.
 Try executing the command as `su`, or `sudo`:

     ```bash
     $ curl http://jxcore.com/xil.sh | sudo bash